kinecosystem/ecosystem-api/README.md

 	sub: string; // subject - "spend"

 	offer: {
-		id: string; // offer id - id is decided by kik
+		id: string; // offer id - id is decided by digital service
 		amount: number; // amount of kin for this offer - price };
 	sender: {